Brenham Heritage Museum: Collections

-Museum structure as a heritage site
+Exhibits

+The artifacts tell the story of Washington County, from German immigrant settlement to its development as an agricultural and industrial center.

+Museum building

-The Brenham Heritage Museum is located in what was once the US Post Office for the City of Brenham.
-The building was constructed between 1914 (when the land was first acquired) and 1916 (when construction was completed).
-It remained the post office until the mid-1960s, when a new post office was built nearby.
-The old post office structure became a federal office building.
+The museum is located former US Post Office for the City of Brenham.
+The building was constructed between 1914 - 1916. and remained the post office until the mid-1960s, when a new post office was built nearby.
+The old post office structure then became a federal office building until is conversion to its current use as a museum.

 Listed on the National Register of Historic Places in 1990, it was added due to its notable Classical Revival architecture.